NFU calls for culture change in response to crops supply chain fairness review

 Grain being unloaded into a storage room

-Defra has said the consultation will seek views on issues such as clarity of standards, sampling and testing procedures, supply volumes, data sharing and dispute resolution, to inform proposals for clearer contracts and fairer treatment for producers.
+Defra’s consultation launched in December last year and sought views on issues such as clarity of standards, sampling and testing procedures, supply volumes, data sharing and dispute resolution, to inform proposals for clearer contracts and fairer treatment for producers.

 The department said that fairness within the agricultural supply chain is a ‘key priority’ for the government.